 Many workers in Washington state were exposed to materials containing asbestos over many years.
 CDC estimates 1,338 residents of Washington state died from mesothelioma from 1999 to 2015.
 The mesothelioma rate in the state is 12.2 per million people and is well above the national average.
 Another problem with this state is it has at least 34 asbestos deposits and mines.
 Kitsap and Mason counties in the state have the highest mortality rates from mesothelioma.
 The northeastern counties of Stevens, Ferry, and Pend Oreille also have very high death rates from mesothelioma.

-If you were an employee in heavy industries and/or mining in Washington state and have been diagnosed with mesothelioma, you might want to talk to a skilled mesothelioma attorney right away.
+If you were an employee in heavy industries and/or mining in Washington state and have been diagnosed with mesothelioma, you might want to talk to the best mesothelioma attorney right away.
 You only have a limited time from the diagnosis date to file, so make sure you call an attorney today.

 At the end of this page, we list three mesothelioma lawsuit firms that can help you determine the validity of your case.